Change location settings | Pixel

-Understand the location settings available on your phone
+Understand the location settings available on your device

-- Google Location Accuracy for your Android device (a.k.a.
-Google Location Services): To get a more accurate location for your phone, learn how to manage Location Accuracy.
+- Location Accuracy for your device (a.k.a.
+Google Location Services): To get a more accurate location for your device, learn how to manage Location Accuracy.

-- Earthquake alerts for your Android device: To get updates for nearby earthquakes on your phone, learn how to manage Earthquake alerts.
+Earthquake alerts for your Android device: To get updates for nearby earthquakes on your device, learn how to manage Earthquake alerts.

-- Location Sharing for Google Maps: To let others know where your phone is, learn how to share your real-time location via Google Maps.
+- Location Sharing for Google Maps: To let others know where your device is, learn how to share your real-time location via Google Maps.

 - Location in Search: To get more helpful results when you search on Google, learn how to manage location permissions for websites and apps.

-- Wi-Fi scanning and Bluetooth scanning: To help apps get better location info, learn how to scan for network or bluetooth devices.
+- Wi-Fi scanning and Bluetooth scanning: To help apps get better location info, learn how to manage Location Accuracy.

-Turn location on or off for your phone
+Turn location on or off for your device

 - Open your phone’s Settings app.